Star Wars: Knights of the Old Republic (comics): Gorman "Camper" Vandrayk

 Camper is an elderly Arkanian offshoot inventor and mechanic who fled his home planet of Arkania with Jarael due to being hunted by an Arkanian corporation known as Adascorp.
-Due to his old age, Camper's memory has begun to fade and he has slowly turned senile over the years, claiming he can't even remember his real name anymore.
+Due to his old age, Camper's memory has begun to fade and he has slowly turned senile over the years, claiming he cannot even remember his real name anymore.
 However, he is still an expert mechanic and can repair and modify just about any ship or droid he sets his eyes on.
-Unfortunately, his mental and physical health has only worsened over the time he has spent traveling the galaxy with Zayne, and Jarael has become more and more concerned for him.
+His mental and physical health has only worsened over the time he has spent traveling the galaxy with Zayne, and Jarael has become more and more concerned for him.
 His real name is revealed in issue 18 to be Gorman Vandrayk.

 Elbee

 One of the large, bulky labor droids that was used at the Jedi Academy on Taris.
 Elbee was destroyed by the Jedi Masters on a Padawan training mission to the Rogue Moon in order to keep their plan of killing the Padawans a secret.
 When Zayne returns to the Rogue Moon to search for clues, he finds the remains of Elbee which Camper then tries to fix.
-Unfortunately, most of Elbee's components were beyond repair so Camper used various parts from other droids to fix Elbee.
+Most of Elbee's components were beyond repair so Camper used various parts from other droids to fix Elbee.
 Labor drones were made to take orders without question, but due to having the mind of a high-end droid, Elbee constantly questions the orders he is given and has to be either convinced or tricked into doing anything.
 Despite this, Elbee is extremely strong and useful for hauling cargo, people, and even fighting.
 He may be named as a tribute to Herman Melville's short story Bartleby, as both its eponymous character and Elbee share the catchphrase "I would prefer not to."